MateusTymoniuk/download-ftp/README.md

 This project contains how to donwload files from an FTP server.
-It navigates recursively through the folders to, then, download file by file, until it has downloades all, from within the source folder.
+It navigates recursively through the folders to, then, download file by file, until it has downloaded all, from within the source folder.